 Many of the guards and personnel in detention centres are former military or police staff.
 While an increase in the number of female personnel has been sought, identifying suitable candidates has proven challenging.
-As a result, women and girls in detention centres frequently come into contact with male guards and support personnel.26 This has raised concerns, particularly in centres where showers and sanitary facilities do not have private partitions.
+As a result, women and girls in detention centres are in permanent contact with male guards and support personnel.
+This has raised concerns, particularly in centres where showers and sanitary facilities do not have private partitions.
 Malta is encouraged to consider further utilization of civilian personnel, including females, in the management of the closed centres.
-Several incidents involving sexual and gender-based violence in detention centres have been brought to the attention of UNHCR and partners, some have resulted in criminal charges.
+Several incidents involving sexual and gender-based violence in detention centres have been brought to the attention of UNHCR and partners, some have resulted in criminal charges being filed.
+UNHCR has supported the authorities with organizing regular training sessions for detention guards, including with sessions dedicated to addressing issues relating to women in detention.
+However, training efforts can only be a part of the solution to the issues mentioned above.